Kingslayer9988/bgo_holding/documentation/Cargo-Support.md

 - _Note: Because multiple "Planungspools" are possible maybe make them according to "Zone's"_
 - _Note: Should make moving inbetween them way faster ?_

-# Everything below this Heading is a Copy from Profi-Tour and will get changed along the Way
+# Everything below this Heading is a Copy from Profi-Tour and will get changed along the Way (For Easy STRG+C & STRG+V)

 ---
 ---